vatsalsaglani/tinker/README.md

 ## Release Notes

+See [full changelog](#release-notes) for all versions.

+### 0.0.4

+- 🔧 **VS Code Fork Compatibility Fix** - Improved secret storage with fallback to globalState for better compatibility with Cursor, Kiro, and other VS Code forks
+- 📝 **AWS Region Input** - Changed from dropdown to text input for flexibility with any AWS region
+- 🧹 **Production Ready** - Disabled debug file logging by default for cleaner production builds
+- ⚙️ **Configuration Fix** - Added `awsRegion` to registered configuration settings

+### 0.0.3

+- 🔐 **Improved Credential Storage** - Better handling of Bedrock AWS credentials on extension load
+- 🐛 **Bug Fixes** - Fixed credential loading for Bedrock provider initialization

 ### 0.0.2

 - ☁️ **Amazon Bedrock Support** - Access Claude models via AWS Bedrock with IAM credentials